sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 If you already have a configured Obsidian instance you can just copy the `.obsidian` folder and rename it to your liking.
 After that you just change the config folder in the settings.

+## Troubleshooting

+Sometimes you will have random merge conflicts.
+These happen because sometimes obsidian changes the workspace files.
+For example when you zoom in the graph view.
+If you just started the app you can safley `git reset --hard origin/head`.
+This resets the vault to the current github state.
+After that your changes get backed up again.

 ## Conclusion

 There you have it.
 An easy way to manage your Obsidian.md vault on multiple devices using just one Github repository.